bettazzoni/python_code_katas/README.md

 ---

 ### Password checker
-As a generic user
-I want to be warned if my password is too weak
-so I'm more safe
+As a generic user I want to be warned if my password is too weak so I'm more safe

 Rules: In order to be an acceptable password, a string must:
 * Have a length greater than 7 characters.
 * Contain at least one alphabetic character.
 * Contain at least one digit.

+#### a.
+A password-strength checker – extension Admins password
+As an administrator I want to be warned if my password is too weak so I'm more safe

+Rules: Admin passwords must also...
+* Be > 10 chars long
+* Contain at least one special character
+* Last character must be special or digit

 ---
 ### Remote calculator